 Most importantly, you need to have a wedding date.
 One of the first things a wedding photographer will ask you is your date.
 Nothing else matters if the photographer isn’t available on your date.
 No matter your budget, timeline, or location, if they are already booked, that photographer can’t be at your wedding.
 You don’t need a date the minute you get engaged, but just keep in mind you will need a date to start booking vendors!

 After you pick a wedding date, you now need a venue.
 This is important because booking a venue secures your date!
 Many bride and grooms will adjust their date by a week or two to get the venue they want.
-Once the venue is book, your date is set in stone and you can start contacting other vendors.
+Once the venue is booked, your date is set in stone and you can start contacting other vendors.
 Some vendors even require a venue before they will allow you to book with them!

 Not only is it important to find a photographer that is available for your date, but also someone that is within your budget.
 There is a wide range of photographers in every area and their packages vary greatly!
 Talk to your significant other, or whoever is paying the bill, and decide on a photography budget.
 This will help you narrow down your wedding photography options.
 There is no reason to contact a $10,000 photography, if you know you can only afford $3,000!